|

 The career of Orson Welles is a perfect

-example of that if you start off too brilliantly, you're more or less
+example of how if you start off too brilliantly, you're more or less

 bound to go downhill from there.
 However, if the signature film you

-time goes on.
-What is perhaps most mesmerizing about this film
+time goes by.
+What is perhaps most mesmerizing about this film is the

 delivered.
 Not many movies have the amount of implicit meaning, imagery,

-allegories and discussions that Citizen Kane carries.
+allegory and discussion that Citizen Kane carries.
 It raises

 questions of moral, human, political and social character, and it does

-it balanced, nuanced and with dignity.
-Welles direction is brilliant
+so with balance, nuance and dignity.
+Welles' direction is brilliant

 (the use of shadows here is groundbreaking), but his acting is (if

-Welles ages with him as if he'd lived the life himself.
+Welles ages with him as if he had lived the life himself.
 A uniquely rich

 motion picture that is as compelling on the fifth viewing as on the